AlecAivazis/graphql-over-kafka/docs/source/schema/index.rst

 Service API
 ================

-For the most part, model schema generation takes care of itself thanks to the excellent Graphene community.
+For the most part, the generation of a Graphql schema takes care of itself thanks to the excellent Graphene community.
 To reduce the overall boilerplate, Nautilus provides a schema factory that generates a schema to match a model:

 .. autofunction:: nautilus.api.create_model_schema